ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 3.20%, no match for 0.26%, missing for 0.24%, day and month fields transposed for 0.18%.
 For future flexibility, I make all of these values configurable options.

+.. _census_prl_noise_details:

+Additional noise implementation details
+'''''''''''''''''''''''''''''''''''''''

+Three of the noise functions specify that a warning should be raised if the user requests a fraction of rows that is higher than possible: :ref:`Nicknames
+<census_prl_nickname_noise>`; :ref:`Copy from within household
+<census_prl_copy_household_noise>`; and :ref:`Guardian-based duplication
+<census_prl_guardian_duplication>`.
+Because of our distributed data storage (the
+data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise.

 .. _census_prl_income: